What is dehydration?

 Maintaining the balance and conservation of water within the body is a complex process.
 The kidneys are part of a feedback system that conserves or removes water by concentrating or diluting urine and by controlling the conservation of sodium.
 Sodium and other electrolytes – potassium, chloride, and bicarbonate – help regulate water balance at the cellular level by maintaining electrical neutrality and the body's acid-base balance.

 Anyone can become dehydrated, but the condition tends to be more serious in the young, elderly, and in those with underlying health conditions or weakened immune systems.
-According to the World Health Organization, worldwide, diarrheal illness is one of the five leading causes of death in infants under the age of five.
-In the United States, about 200,000 children are hospitalized with this condition each year, 300 of whom die.
+Infants and children may have difficulty communicating thirst.
+Because they have faster metabolisms and higher body water content than adults, children also have different fluid requirements than adults.
+Sweating, vomiting, and diarrhea are common sources of rapid fluid loss in children, and worldwide, diarrheal illnesses are a serious health threat.
+According to the World Health Organization, diarrheal illness is the second leading cause of death in children under the age of five.
+The U.S. Centers for Disease Control and Prevention estimates that in developing countries, diarrhea kills 2,200 children every day.